JeffML/the_blog/content/posts/2020-02-29-what-is-cached-data.md

 Cache-control directives are extensive.
 A complete documented list can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

+**E-tag**

+This is a token that the server sends and the browser retains until the next requests.
+This is only used when the browser knows that the resource's cache lifetime has expired.

 **Other header tags affecting caching**

 The header tags expires and last-modified are now obsolete, but still sent by most servers for backward compatibility with older browsers.
 An example: